 A particularly egregious form of bad faith by insurance companies involves threatening or filing baseless criminal charges against a policyholder to discourage a claim.
-If your home is damaged by a fire, insurance companies sometimes engage in the unethical practice of filing a claim for arson.
-Alternatively, an insurer may file criminal charges for insurance fraud by claiming that items that were destroyed or missing never existed in the first place.
+If your home is damaged by a fire, insurance companies may unethically allege arson as a basis for non-payment.
+An insurer may also file baseless criminal charges.
 While these tactics can justify an insurance bad faith claim, there are many forms of fraud that can be legitimately associated with insurance coverage and claims.
 Many of these forms of fraud have nothing to do with the policyholder.
 In fact, fraud by an insurance agent or medical provider can result in the insured actually being the victim of insurance fraud.
-Below I discuss some egregious examples of insurance fraud during 2013 that provide lessons for policyholders.
+Some egregious examples of insurance fraud provide lessons for policyholders:

 Selling Fictitious Marine Insurance: Insurance agents purportedly sold marine insurance to the owner of Shoreline Cruises.
 A cruise ship owned and operated by the insured sank causing the death of twenty elderly tourists.
 When the insured attempted to file a liability claim for the business, the business owners discovered that they had no valid insurance coverage.
 The insurance agents pled guilty to insurance fraud and served lengthy state prison terms and were ordered to pay restitution in the amount of $2.45 million.
 The policyholder might have avoided this issue by requesting a complete copy of the policy and all ancillary documents after purchasing coverage.
 It is also a good idea to confirm coverage with the insurance company rather than simply relying on oral representations from an insurance agent.